jchr1st/workshop_howto/vbootcamps/vbootcamps.rst

 Follow on Bootcamps
 ...................

-Recommend that you the SE are very familiar with the Bootcamp in advance, and have a good understanding of your Audience.
+Recommend that you the SE are very familiar with the Bootcamp in advance, and have a good understanding of your audience.
 Ideally the attendees will have had exposure to Nutanix or recently completed a Bootcamp from the previous list.

 - API Bootcamp *make sure you understand your audience*
 - Calm Bootcamp *make sure you understand your audience*